TaeHunKim/TaeHunKim.github.io/index.md

-TaeHunKim.github.io

-Working for Optimizer team in SAP Labs Korea, as a Developer
+Working for SQL Optimizer team in SAP Labs Korea, as a Developer

-Pursuing a master's degree in Cloud and Mobile Systems Lab @ Dept. of Computer Science and Engineering, SNU.
+Granted bachelor and master's degree in Computer Science and Engineering in SNU.

 My hobby is taking a photo.